FrancescoRisso/Muse-Book/server/APIs.md

 -   Access Constraints:
     -   user is logged in
 -   Additional Constraints:
-    -   return 404 if `id` is not an existing book
-    -   return 404 if `id` is not in the user's library
+    -   return 404 if `id` is not an existing book in the user's library

 ### DELETE `musebook/api/book/:id`